deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “Before I brief you…” Regaari pulled a human-made computer of some kind from the same case.
 “They insist on the proper paperwork.
 It’s their version of a secrecy contract.
 They call it a non-disclosure agreement, and it’s quite comprehensive.”

 Genshi perused it.
-“That it is…” he muttered to himself as he read it. “*’...denotes material whose disclosure would cause exceptionally grave and irreversible damage to the security’* ...hmm... …*’MALICIOUS DISCLOSURE: By signing this Agreement, you understand and agree that Allied Extrasolar Command and her Several Members consider breach of contract a grave and exceptionally dangerous matter.
+“That it is…” he muttered to himself as he read it. “*’...denotes material whose disclosure would cause exceptionally grave and irreversible damage to the security’* ...hmm...…*’MALICIOUS DISCLOSURE: By signing this Agreement, you understand and agree that Allied Extrasolar Command and her Several Members consider breach of contract a grave and exceptionally dangerous matter.
 All Members are authorized ultimate sanction against those who willingly violate this Agreement.’*”

 He lowered the tablet.
 “In more direct words, if I don’t keep this to myself then a team of angry deathworlders will hunt me down.”